robert-westenberger/knowledgebase/docker/dockerizing-a-javascript-application.md

 The `node` image is big and most of the stuff it carries is unnecessary to serve your static files.
 ### Better Approach
+- Use `node` image as the base and build the application.
+- Copy the files created using the `node` image to an `nginx` image.
+- Create the final image based on `nginx` and discard all `node` related stuff.